 All meetings currently hosted at the Kadena Base Library in the conference room (on the right side as you head toward the back of the library from the front desk).
-December 16th, 10:30 AM - 12:30 PM: Feedback Meeting This meeting will be a critique session.
+April 21st, 10:30 AM - 12:30 PM: Feedback Meeting This meeting will be a critique session.
 You don't have to submit prior to showing up, but if you want more detailed feedback, it is … Continue reading Upcoming Events

 I've been listening to too much NF (lies!
 I love all his music) and the Mansion reference at the beginning of this is aimed at his first big album.
 All his albums and singles are great, and worth checking out.
 I am also a fan of spoken-word style poetry with loose structure, soft rhymes, and … Continue reading The Basement

 This lesson, part two of “Sex in Writing,” speaks on topics like sexual tension, internal and external dialogue, point of view (POV), taboo, and the woman reader/writer preferences in a sex scene.
 This is meant to serve as a basis on how to begin exploring the art of writing sexual encounters and how to keep … Continue reading Sex in Writing: Part Two